rse-ops/flux-hpc/merlin-demos-certs/README.md

 See [merlin-demos](../merlin-demos) for how the certificates were generated.

 ## 2. Docker Build

+**IMPORTANT** these containers (and the configs for rabbitmq and app.yaml) have been modified to work with the root user.
+If you want to fall back a container with fluxuser you'll need to change them back.
+The change was made on October 23, 2023 if you want to go back in git history.
+I figure nobody cares so I'm moving forward with the updated Flux Operator design (that just uses root).

 We will need to build two containers - one for merlin, and one for rabbitmq.
 I pushed them to a temporary location: